ceos-org/stac-collection-and-granule-discovery-best-practices/1-introduction.md

 ## 1.1 Purpose of document

+The STAC ecosystem comprises both API-related and metadata-related specifications.
 This document provides server implementation Best Practices for STAC-based metadata publication and related discovery services allowing for standardized and harmonized access to metadata and data for CEOS agencies.

 TBD.